Citizen-Group/Citizen-Common/README.md

 # Citizen-Common
-A common area for interproject information
+A common area for interproject information.

+New members please familiarise yourself with wiki.
+The wiki in this repository holds common cross project processes and business rules.

+Returning members please take few moments to review the wiki for improvements.
+Excellence in documentation quality is benefits everyone.

+    Justin Kelly
+    Founder
+    Citizen Information Group